qmk/qmk_firmware/docs/newbs_flashing.md

 # Flashing Your Keyboard

-Now that you've built a custom firmware file you'll want to flash your keyboard.
+Now that you've built a custom firmware file, you'll want to flash your keyboard.

 ## Put Your Keyboard into DFU (Bootloader) Mode

-In order to flash your custom firmware you must first put your keyboard into a special flashing mode.
-While it is in this mode you will not be able to type or otherwise use your keyboard.
+In order to flash your custom firmware, you must first put your keyboard into a special flashing mode.
+While it is in this mode, you will not be able to type or otherwise use your keyboard.
 It is very important that you do not unplug the keyboard or otherwise interrupt the flashing process while the firmware is being written.

 Different keyboards have different ways to enter this special mode.
 If your PCB currently runs QMK, TMK, or PS2AVRGB (Bootmapper Client) and you have not been given specific instructions, try the following, in order:

-* Hold down both shift keys and press `Pause`
+* Hold down both shift keys and press `Pause`.
-* Hold down both shift keys and press `B`
+* Hold down both shift keys and press `B`.
-* Unplug your keyboard, hold down the Spacebar and `B` at the same time, plug in your keyboard and wait a second before releasing the keys
+* Unplug your keyboard, hold down the Spacebar and `B` at the same time, plug in your keyboard and wait a second before releasing the keys.
-* Unplug your keyboard, hold down the top or bottom left key (usually Escape or Left Control) and plug in your keyboard
+* Unplug your keyboard, hold down the top or bottom left key (usually Escape or Left Control) and plug in your keyboard.
-* Press the physical `RESET` button, usually located on the underside of the PCB
+* Press the physical `RESET` button, usually located on the underside of the PCB.
-* Locate header pins on the PCB labeled `RESET` and `GND`, and short them together while plugging your PCB in
+* Locate header pins on the PCB labeled `RESET` and `GND`, and short them together while plugging your PCB in.

 If you've attempted all of the above to no avail, and the main chip on the board says `STM32` or `RP2-B1` on it, this may be a bit more complicated.
 Generally your best bet is to ask on [Discord](https://discord.gg/qmk) for assistance.
-It's likely some photos of the board will be asked for -- if you can get them ready beforehand it'll help move things along!
+It's likely some photos of the board will be asked for — if you can get them ready beforehand, it'll help move things along!

 Otherwise, you should see a message in yellow, similar to this in QMK Toolbox: